Florida White Collar Crime Attorney

 Other offenses that may require a Florida white collar crime lawyer may include:

 - Money laundering

 As with most white collar crime defense cases, the client’s legal rights and assets must first be preserved.
 As with any type of felony offense, white collar crimes can be punished with a prison sentence, fines, orders of restitution thereby repaying stolen funds, probation or house arrest.
 If you or your business is facing a white collar crime charge, it is crucial that you know and understand all of your legal rights.
-The Law Office of Gabriel and Gabriel has represented clients charged with white collar crimes and is well aware of the need for immediate and creative solutions to these complex criminal defense cases.
+Contact a Florida white collar crime attorney at the Law Office of Gabriel & Gabriel; we have represented clients charged with white collar crimes and is well aware of the need for immediate and creative solutions to these complex criminal defense cases.
 Call us today at 561-622-5575 for a free consultation.
 We can answer any questions you may have regarding white collar crime or any criminal defense litigation.